NCIP/gdc-docs/docs/Encyclopedia/Ready_for_Approval/RNA-Seq.md

 # RNA-Seq #
 ## Description ##

-RNA-Seq is used to determine gene expression levels as well as nucleotide-level sequence data.
+RNA-Seq is a sequencing method used to determine gene expression levels.
 RNA-Seq data originates from extracted RNA that was reverse transcribed into DNA and sequenced on a next-generation sequencing platform.
 The number of reads determined to have originated from each transcript (usually by alignment) are proportional to their expression level.

 ## Overview ##